NSTom/concepts-slide-template/syntax.md

 * Comparable to classes.
 * Fields cannot be mutable
-* Can also have methods and associated functions.
+* Can also have methods and associated functions

 ```rust
 struct Point {